jjmontesl/cubetl/README.md

         -h   show this help and exit
         -v   print version and exit

+Each CubETL configuration can contain one or more *process nodes*.
+You must specify the list of configuration files (.py files), followed by the process nodes you want to run.

+Note that, when running a complete ETL process, you need to remove print nodes or to use the `-q` command line option to remove prints to standard output, which will otherwise heavily slowdown the process.

 You can also use CubETL directly from Python code.